AdaCore/learn/courses/intro-to-ada/chapters/privacy.rst

     with My_Types.Ops; use My_Types.Ops;

     procedure Main is
-       E : T;
+       E : Priv_Rec;
     begin
        Put_Line ("Presenting information:");

        --  The following line would trigger a compilation error here:
-       --  Put_Line ("T.Number: " & Integer'Image (E.Number));
+       --  Put_Line ("Priv_Rec.Number: " & Integer'Image (E.Number));

        Display (E);
     end Main;

-In this example, we don't have access to the :ada:`Number` component of the record type :ada:`T` in the :ada:`Main` procedure.
+In this example, we don't have access to the :ada:`Number` component of the record type :ada:`Priv_Rec` in the :ada:`Main` procedure.
 You can see this in the call to :ada:`Put_Line` that has been commented-out in the implementation of :ada:`Main`.
 Trying to access the :ada:`Number` component there would trigger a compilation error.
-But we do have access to this component in the :ada:`My_Types.Ops` package, since it's a child package of the :ada:`My_Types` package and therefore it has access to the declaration of the :ada:`T` type (in the private part of the :ada:`My_Types` package).
+But we do have access to this component in the :ada:`My_Types.Ops` package, since it's a child package of the :ada:`My_Types` package and therefore it has access to the declaration of the :ada:`Priv_Rec` type (in the private part of the :ada:`My_Types` package).
 For this reason, the same call to :ada:`Put_Line` that would trigger a compilation error in the :ada:`Main` procedure works fine in the :ada:`Display` procedure of the :ada:`My_Types.Ops` package.

 This kind of privacy rules for child packages allows for extending the